-One of the most amazing features of the animal kingdom is the diversity of ways in which we communicate.
-Nearly every animal species boasts its own “language"--a suite of signals and responses that are unique to that species.
-A fundamental result is that different species (usually) don't recognize each other as suitable mates and therefore don't interbreed.
-Differences in communication can form a strong barrier to reproduction between species.
+One of the most amazing things about animals is how they communicate.
+Nearly every animal species has its own “language"--a suite of signals and responses unique to that species.
+A fundamental consequence is that different species (usually) aren't attracted to each other--they don't respond to each others' signals.
+In that way, differences in communication can form a strong barrier to reproduction between species.

 Tamra C. Mendelson - UMBC Biological Sciences - 1000 Hilltop Circle - Baltimore, MD 21250